A Young Supernova Selection Pipeline For The LSST Era: Introduction

-This paper is organised as follows: in Section \ref{sec:ztf_development} we present the development of our YSN selection criteria using the ZTF live transient alerts.
-In Section \ref{sec:lsst_application}, we adapt and apply our developed selection criteria to an LSST simulation, presenting the resulting YSN sample.
-The YSN sample is then evaluated by comparing it to the SN sample produced by the current TiDES selection criteria.
-In Section \ref{sec:optimal_strategy}, we investigate different 4MOST observing strategies, attempting to optimise the output of the TiDES survey and our YSN selection criteria.
+This paper is organised as follows: in Section \ref{sec:ztf_development} we present the development of our YSN selection criteria using the ZTF transient alerts.
+In Section \ref{sec:lsst_application}, we adapt and apply our developed selection criteria to an LSST simulation, presenting the resulting YSN candidate sample.
+The YSN candidate sample is then evaluated by comparing it to the SN sample produced by the current TiDES selection criteria.
+In Section \ref{sec:optimal_strategy}, we investigate different 4MOST-like observing strategies, attempting to optimise the output of the TiDES-like surveys and our YSN selection criteria.
 Finally, in Section \ref{sec:conclusion} we summarise the conclusions of this study.